Myth Busters Busted: The 3-Watt vs 5-Watt LED Non-Debate

 This article is a very poor (and often misleading) attempt to myopically claim that 3w LEDs are somehow superior to 5w LEDs.
-The reality is that LED size is simply one design element of a light therapy device - other important elements include quality of the LEDs, beam angle, number of LEDs, spacing between LEDs, how much power is driven through the LEDs, etc. Nevertheless this article raises some issues specific to LED size, so we quickly address the claims below.
+The reality is that LED size (ie rated power) is simply one design element of a light therapy device - other important elements include quality of the LEDs, beam angle, number of LEDs, spacing between LEDs, how much power is driven through the LEDs, etc. Nevertheless this article raises some issues specific to LED size, so we quickly address the claims below.

 The article begins by claiming that smaller LEDs are more efficient than larger ones.
 While this may be true, it is not relevant to the consumer shopping for a RED LIGHT THERAPY DEVICE.

 A buyer in the market for a red light therapy device should be primarily concerned with finding the most EFFECTIVE light therapy device, not necessarily the most energy efficient.

 Having said that, any increased energy consumption from the use of 5w LEDs is trivial.
 LEDs are highly efficient which is why they are THE industry standard for light therapy products.
 Furthermore, the reason for driving more energy through the LEDs is of course, to generate increased light output i.e. higher irradiance.

 We discuss some more key parameters shoppers should consider in detail in our Definitive Red Light Therapy Buyers Guide.

 Next the article claims that the 5w LEDs may run warmer.
 While this may be true, it is essentially just a restatement of the first point above.
 Yes, it is obvious that LEDs which have more electrical energy powered through them may run slightly warmer.